Qafny: A Quantum-Program Verifier: Qafny Formalism

-As shown above, case \texttt{(1)} declares $u$ as $0$ and changes its value to $1$ inside the quantum conditional, which creates an observer effect because $u$'s value depends on qubit $x[0]$.
+Here, case \texttt{(1)} declares $u$ as $0$ and changes its value to $1$ inside the quantum conditional, which creates an observer effect because $u$'s value depends on qubit $x[0]$.
 Cases \texttt{(2)} and \texttt{(3)} show that our immutable \texttt{let} binding can avoid the issue because the binding in \texttt{(2)} can be compiled to \texttt{(3)} due to the immutability; thus, $u$'s value does not depend on the qubit.

-A quantum heap mutation operation mutates qubit array data by applying to a locus \(\kappa\) either a unitary state preparation operation (${op}$) (one of Hadamard $\texttt{H}$, quantum Fourier transformation $\texttt{QFT}$, and its inverse $\texttt{QFT}^{-1}$) or a unitary oracle operation (${\mu}$). \footnote{We can define quantum arithmetic ops such as $x[j]\splus 1$ in \Cref{fig:background-circuit-example-proof} and $a^{2^j}y\srange{0}{n}\;\mmod\; N$ in \Cref{fig:shorqafny} by $\mu$.
-See \Cref{sec:exp-mu}. } Other unitary operations, including quantum diffusion and amplification operations, are introduced in \Cref{appx:syntax-types}.
+A quantum heap mutation operation mutates qubit array data by applying to a locus \(\kappa\) either a unitary state preparation operation (${op}$) (one of Hadamard $\texttt{H}$, quantum Fourier transformation $\texttt{QFT}$, and its inverse $\texttt{QFT}^{-1}$) or a unitary oracle operation (${\mu}$). \footnote{$\mu$ can define all quantum arithmetics, e.g., $x[j]\splus 1$ (Fig. \ref{fig:background-circuit-example-proof}) $\&$ $a^{2^j}y\srange{0}{n}\;\mmod\; N$ (Fig. \ref{fig:shorqafny}).
+See \Cref{sec:exp-mu}. } Other unitary operations, including quantum diffusion and amplification operations, are in \Cref{appx:syntax-types}.